supreme-gg-gg/supreme-gg-gg.github.io/content/post/personal/instagram.md

 We built this with `curses, typer` and we would like to acknowledge `instagrapi` for reverse engineering the Instagram API.

 {{< button url="https://github.com/supreme-gg-gg/instagram-cli/tree/main" >}}Star our repo!{{< /button >}}

+## The Creation Story

+I will try to find some time to write a section on the technical details of the project (so you can learn how to build personal projects and Python applications).